camunda-consulting/camunda-7-code-examples/snippets/error-handling-sequential-mi-subprocess/readme.md

 #### Transaction Boundaries
 The technical error occurs for a specific instance of the multi-instance subprocess.
 Only the respective instance shall be retried if the execution fails.
-For this purpose, we need to introduce suitable transaction boundaries, by setting the following properties for `call a service`:
+For this purpose, we need to introduce suitable transaction boundaries, by setting the following properties for `call some service`:

 | Property | Value |
 |----------|-------|
 | Asynchronus Before | true |
 | Exclusive | true |

-### Java Delegate
+#### Java Delegate
 Let's have a look at the execute method of the java delegate `CallSomServiceDelegate`:
 ```JAVA
 public void execute(DelegateExecution execution) throws Exception {